TheMightyApprentice/Hypocycloid-Assignment/README.md

 -Shapes formed from A < B can be created but will be cut.

+-Shapes that require 250 revolutions or less around the circle will now appear (before it was shapes that only required 2).

 -Animations can be done with the completed shape with these buttons:

   w: Spins the shape and then stops in the default orientation the shape was in origionally.